 Cybersecurity is the mechanism that maximizes our ability to grow commerce, communications, community and content in a connected world.

 The Internet is a shared resource and securing it is Our Shared Responsibility.
 Our Shared Responsibility is once again our theme for National Cyber Security Awareness Month 2014.

-No individual, business, or government entity is solely responsible for securing the Internet.
+No individual, business or government entity is solely responsible for securing the Internet.
 Everyone has a role in securing their part of cyberspace, including the devices and networks they use.
 Individual actions have a collective impact and when we use the Internet safely, we make it more secure for everyone.
-If each of us does our part—implementing stronger security practices, raising community awareness, educating young people, training employees—together we will be a digital society safer and more resistant from attacks and more resilient if one occurs.
+If each of us does our part—implementing stronger security practices, raising community awareness, educating young people or training employees—together we will be a digital society safer and more resistant from attacks and more resilient if an attack occurs.